virtualgis/maple/README.md

 The reason for selecting the [AGPL v3.0](https://github.com/virtualgis/maple/blob/master/LICENSE) as our open source license is to require that enhancements to Maple be released to the community.
 Traditional GPL often does not achieve this anymore as a huge amount of software runs in the cloud.

 If use of the AGPL v3 does not satisfy your organization’s legal department (some will not approve GPL in any form), commercial licenses are available.
-Feel free to [contact us](mailto:info@virtualgis.io) for more details.
+Feel free to [contact us](https://virtualgis.io/contact) for more details.

+## ESRI Licensing and Attribution

+Maple is based on ESRI's Javascript SDK.
+Before deploying Maple in production, make sure you are complying with ESRI's [Licensing and Attribution](https://developers.arcgis.com/javascript/latest/guide/licensing/index.html).

+Maple is in no way affiliated with, authorized, maintained, sponsored or endorsed by ESRI or any of its affiliates or subsidiaries.

 ## Roadmap